TheHyper45/Logo-interpreter/README.md

 ## Features

-This program takes a script written in the custom Logo-like programming language and eventually outputs a bitmap that contains the path travelled by the virtual turtle as defined in the script.
+This program takes a script written in the custom Logo-like programming language and outputs a bitmap that contains the path travelled by the virtual turtle as defined in the script.

-### Features supports by the programming language
+### Features supported by the programming language:
 - Variables
 - References
 - User-defined and built-in functions